Vincit/tarn.js/README.md

   // new resources will be created after this timeout
   destroyTimeoutMillis: 5000,

-  // free resouces are destroyed after this many milliseconds
+  // free resources are destroyed after this many milliseconds
   idleTimeoutMillis: 30000,

   // how often to check for idle resources to destroy